piyop/tfaug/README.md

  ```

-### Create Dataset by DatasetCreator()
+### Create the Dataset by DatasetCreator()
-After generate tfrecord files by `TfrecordConverter.tfrecord_from_path_label`, create training and validation dataset from these tfrecords by DatasetCreator.<br/>
+After generate tfrecord files by `TfrecordConverter.from_path_label`, create training and validation dataset from these tfrecords by DatasetCreator.<br/>
 If you use `input_shape` param in `DatasetCreator()` like below, `AugmentImge()` generate all transformation matrices when __init__() is called.
 It reduces CPU load while learning.

 ```Python